colorizer/100-days-of-code/r1-log.md

 ### Day 17

 As per my last blog post, I'm switching to this as my logging tool.
 Just to save time.
 Today I had a look at object oriented programming in Fortran.
 I should say this is heavy for me.
 But, the good thing is, if I learnt it properly I may actually use object oriented programming for once!

+### Day 18

+Today I didn't do any Fortran coding.
+But, solved few questions in Hacker rank using python.
+Will continue with Fortran tommorrow.